BtcLayer/Cosmos/docs/architecture/adr-059-test-scopes.md

 * `mint`
 * `params`

-A separate binary, [runsim](https://github.com/cosmos/tools/tree/master/cmd/runsim), is responsible for kicking off some of these tests and managing their life cycle.

 #### Limitations

-* [A success](https://github.com/cosmos/cosmos-sdk/runs/7606931983?check_suite_focus=true) may take a long time to run, 7-10 minutes per simulation in CI.
+* May take a long time to run, 7-10 minutes per simulation in CI.
-* [Timeouts](https://github.com/cosmos/cosmos-sdk/runs/7606932295?check_suite_focus=true) sometimes occur on apparent successes without any indication why.
+* Timeouts sometimes occur on apparent successes without any indication why.
-* Useful error messages not provided on [failure](https://github.com/cosmos/cosmos-sdk/runs/7606932548?check_suite_focus=true) from CI, requiring a developer to run the simulation locally to reproduce.
+* Useful error messages not provided on from CI, requiring a developer to run the simulation locally to reproduce.

 ### E2E tests